 You already know that you want to work for the company in the position of Sales Representative or District Manager because you believe you are the right candidate for the job.
 But you would never try to sell a product without knowing whom you are selling it to, right?
 The same goes for your resume.

-Thoroughly scrutinize the job posting, company website, and LinkedIn profile to elaborate on what the corporation stands for, their mission statement, and what some business opportunities may be.
-From there, see if you have any transferable skills that directly apply to what they are seeking in a new employee.
+Thoroughly scrutinize the job posting, company website, and LinkedIn profile to elaborate on what the corporation stands for, its mission statement, and some business opportunities.
+See if you have any transferable skills that directly apply to what they seek in a new employee.

 This is a great opportunity to prepare for that interview as well.